Gum DiseaseSkip to the navigation

 - Eating a diet that is low in vitamins and minerals, which can weaken your immune system, or high in sugary foods and carbohydrates, which help plaque grow.

 Healthy gums are pink and firm, fit snugly around the teeth, and do not bleed easily.
 Gingivitis causes:

 - Gums that are red, swollen, and tender.

 - Gums that bleed easily during brushing or flossing.

-In more severe gum disease (periodontitis), the symptoms are easier to see, such as:
+In periodontitis, the symptoms are easier to see, such as:

-- Gums that pull away or shrink from the teeth.
+- Gums that pull away from the teeth.

 - Bad breath that won't go away.

 - Pus coming from the gums.